Looking for the best Ecommerce platform for your small business?

 The good news is that despite the myriad of options and considerations, it is now easier than ever to create and start selling through an online store.

-- Do people rave about the ecommerce solution (and rave for free because they have had a great experience, in other words not be a paid fan – be careful of the difference if you are reading reviews)?
+- Do people rave about the ecommerce platform (and rave for free because they have had a great experience, in other words not be a paid fan – be careful of the difference if you are reading reviews)?

 - Will you still have a website if you decide to discontinue selling products online and is this important to you, or is your site a dedicated online store and there is no business without it?